 To secure improvements in audit quality, we also need to ensure that audit firms' leadership drives culture in the firms in ways that support quality and consistency.
-Regulation creates a framework and expectation of leadership in the firm but it cannot succeed unless the culture of the firm set and driven by the leadership is strong.
-We are conducting a thematic review of audit firm culture in the UK which we will publish in 2018 and will engage with the leadership of the firms to make sure that the good practices identified in the review are taken up.
+Regulation creates a framework and expectation of leadership in the firm, but it cannot succeed unless the culture of the firm is set and driven by strong leadership.
+We are conducting a thematic review of audit firm culture in the UK, which we will publish in 2018, and will engage with the leadership of the firms to make sure that the good practices identified in the review are taken up.

-A new audit firm monitoring and supervisory approach
+Audit firm monitoring and supervisory approach

-As competent authority, the FRC now has responsibility for the regular monitoring and mitigation of risks in the audit market.
-These include the risks of systematic deficiencies within an audit firm network, which could lead to the demise of any audit firm, disruption in the provision of statutory audit services whether in a specific sector or across sectors, and the impact on the overall stability of the financial sector.
+As competent authority for audit, the FRC has responsibility for the regular monitoring and mitigation of risks in the audit market.
+These include the risks of systemic deficiencies within an audit firm network which could lead to the demise of that firm, disruption in the provision of statutory audit services - whether in a specific sector or across sectors, and impact on the overall stability of the financial sector.
 The largest audit firms are systemically important institutions; issues in one part of the firm's global network can affect the UK firm's reputation.

-As the next step we are developing and will implement during 2018/19 a new approach to the monitoring and supervision of the largest audit firms - the Big Six firms - which are core to the integrity and transparency of our capital markets.
+In response to this risk we are developing and will implement during 2018/19 a new approach to the monitoring of the largest audit firms - the Big Six firms - which are core to the integrity and transparency of our capital markets.
 We will set out our expectations of each firm and seek evidence in five areas: leadership and governance; values and behaviours; business models and financial soundness; risk management and control; and evidence on audit quality, including from our programme of audit quality reviews.
 We have already started work on monitoring risk reporting, contingency planning and IT security.
-We will summarise our findings across the firms in our annual reports on Developments in Audit.
+We will summarise our findings across the firms in our annual reports on Developments in Audit and we will report privately to the individual firms on matters outside the programme of audit quality reviews, which will continue to be subject to public reporting.